HaiVuLe/in-app-purchase-prediction/README.md

 * Sessions & Events: user's activities on the app
 * Message: what messages users received from the app and how they received and responded to them.

-The total size of the data we got is 45.25GB.
+The total size of the data we used for this project is 45.25GB.

 The target prediction is on the user level (whether a user will make a purchase or not).
 However, the raw data is not on the readily usable granularity.
 For instance, in Events dataset, each row records a specific action a user had in a particular session.
 Therefore, the overall approach we take to extract features is to aggregate raw data to the user level, using, the mean, mode, max value, etc.